BraedenWorcester/S3-Cloudflare-Demo/README.md

 # Distribution

 The website is accessible through this link: https://d1qte0gvgnrpjd.cloudfront.net/ or the insecure http://d1qte0gvgnrpjd.cloudfront.net/.
-While the S3 bucket is inaccessible to public, an exception is made for Amazon's CloudFront service, which distributes the bucket's content globally.
+While the S3 bucket is inaccessible normally inaccessible, an exception is made for Amazon's CloudFront service, which distributes the bucket's content globally.